 If it’s not the end of the office it’s the beginning of a hybrid workplace and businesses now need to ensure employees are kept productive, motivated, and connected.

 In a survey by McKinsey, 85% of respondents were found to have accelerated digital transformation to facilitate employee collaboration since Covid-19 lockdowns began.
-Virtual meetings, brainstorming sessions, calls, and daily interactions between colleagues require the right technology.
+Virtual meetings, brainstorming sessions, calls, and daily interactions between colleagues require the right remote working solutions.

 Employees need to be able to collaborate in real-time, working together on documents, sending files, having video calls, and more.
 They need to be able to create spaces dedicated to projects and ensure that whether they’re in the office or at home everyone can be at their best.
 Collaboration platforms like Microsoft Teams are facilitating this teamwork.
 While at the beginning Teams was seen as a tool to chat it’s becoming central to the digital workplace.
 To ensure it’s kept in order organizations need to take control, add ons and integrations can help make the most of Teams.